about me

 Hi, I'm

-I’m a BACP-registered counsellor offering compassionate, integrative, trauma-informed therapy that supports my clients to make meaningful change.
+I’m a BACP-registered counsellor based in Reading and Henley-on-Thames.
+I offer compassionate, integrative, trauma-informed therapy that supports my clients to make lasting meaningful change.

-I’ve long been interested in the importance of emotional health and wellbeing.
-Both my own history of trauma and the pressures of my former professional career give me deep insight into the many challenges people face, and the emotional and psychological toll they can take.
-Therapy was transformative for me, and ultimately led me to my role as a counsellor.
+I’ve long been drawn to the importance of emotional health and wellbeing.
+My own history of trauma and the pressures of a former professional career give me deep insight into the challenges people face and the emotional toll they can take.
+Experiencing the transformative power of therapy ultimately led me to my role as a counsellor.

 _edited_edited.jpg)

-Knowing the importance and value of therapy and access to mental health support, I volunteer as a Samaritan and with a community counselling service alongside my private practice.
-I hope this helps ensure that people who might not otherwise be able to access support have somewhere to turn.
-I also believe that these roles provide me with a broader understanding of life’s challenges.
+Knowing how life-changing therapy and access to mental health support can be, I volunteer as a Samaritan and with a community counselling service alongside my private practice.
+I hope this helps ensure that those who mightn't otherwise access support have somewhere to turn, and I believe these roles also give me a broader understanding of life’s challenges.

-I draw on my personal history, professional background, volunteering experience, and training to deepen my empathy and enrich the therapy I offer clients.
+I draw on my personal history, professional background, volunteering experience, and training to deepen my empathy and enrich the therapy I offer to my clients.

 my qualifications & professional registrations